- Chinese artichoke is a tuber crop native to China, Japan, and Korea.

-The most well known of these plants is Stachys affinis, the Chinese artichoke, crosne, or chorogi.
+The most well known of the tuberous mints is Stachys affinis, the Chinese artichoke.
 The tubers of Chinese artichoke are generally small, two to three inches (5 to 7.5 cm) in length, and no more than half an inch (1.2 cm) wide.
 They are white, with a segmented appearance that makes them tempting to compare to grubs.
 They are crisp and slightly nutty tasting and are often eaten raw, but also can be cooked or pickled.
 All parts of the plant are edible, but only the tubers are really worthwhile, in my opinion.
 Yields are fairly small; a quarter pound (114 g) from an individual plant is very good.
+Chinese artichoke plants reach about 18 inches (45 cm) in height.
+Chinese artichoke is diploid.

 In most places, Chinese artichoke is one of those plants that you really have to grow yourself.
 It is rarely available in markets and it doesn’t store very well.
 In climates where the soil doesn’t freeze to significant depth, it is best harvested and used fresh through fall and winter.
 A fresh Chinese artichoke tuber has the texture of a radish, with a flavor that combines elements of radish, turnip, and walnut (in my opinion of course), while tubers that have been sitting in a box at the store for more than a day or two may have no flavor at all.

-These plants are relatively recent to cultivation.
+These plants are mostly undomesticated or relatively recent to cultivation.
 Chinese artichoke cultivation began in northern China around the thirteenth century.
 Marsh woundwort may have been cultivated in eastern Europe in the nineteenth and twentieth centuries and in Britain prior to the introduction of the potato (Luczaj 2011).
-Marsh woundwort and Florida betony were both used by native Americans.
+Marsh woundwort, Florida betony, northern bugleweed, and rough bugleweed were used by native Americans.

 Marsh woundwort was used as a food in Poland and Ukraine, both raw and as a flour that was used as a thickener or to stretch bread dough (Luczaj 2011).

 Relatively little information is available about the nutritional values of any of the mint tubers.
-All three species employ stachyose as their primary carbohydrate, although they also contain a smaller portion of starch.
+All six species employ stachyose as their primary carbohydrate, although they also contain a smaller portion of starch.
 Stachyose is not digestible by humans, so these tubers are relatively low in calories.
-As with most vegetables that contain undigestible sugars, excessive consumption may cause gas.
-This is not usually a problem with tuberous mint since it is generally consumed in smaller portions than other roots with undigestible sugars, such as Jerusalem artichoke and yacon.
+As with most vegetables that contain indigestible sugars, excessive consumption may cause gas.
+This is not usually a problem with tuberous mint since it is generally consumed in smaller portions than other roots with indigestible sugars, such as Jerusalem artichoke and yacon.

 The tubers of Chinese artichoke are considered to be high in iron, although I couldn’t find an original source for this information.

-Tubers can be eaten raw or cooked.
-All make a good addition to salads.
+Tubers of the Stachys species can be eaten raw or cooked.
+Most accounts specify that the Lycopus tubers were only eaten cooked.
+I have tried some raw and it didn’t kill me, but I can’t recommend it without more experience.
+The crunch Stachys tubers made a good addition to salads.
 Cooking is generally done for short periods of time.
 Stir frying works very well.
 Steaming or briefly boiling for two to four minutes also produces good results.

 In China, Japan, and Korea, Chinese artichoke is often fermented.
 This both serves to preserve it and increases the fraction of digestible sugars.
 Ingredients are sometimes added to color the tubers; in Japan, perilla is added to color them red.

 Tuberous mints need plenty of water.
 They are not drought tolerant plants, but they will succeed under a wide temperature range.
-Marsh woundwort is the most tolerant of chilly conditions, while Florida betony is the most heat tolerant, and Chinese artichoke falls somewhere in between.
-In our garden, Florida betony survives the coldest weather (into the mid 20s F (around -4 C), but Marsh woundwort grows better in cold conditions.
+Marsh woundwort and the Lycopus species are the most tolerant of chilly conditions, while Florida betony is the most heat tolerant, and Chinese artichoke falls somewhere in between.
+In our garden, Florida betony and the Lycopus species survive the coldest weather (into the mid 20s F (around -4 C), but Marsh woundwort grows better in cold conditions.

 Tuberous mints need a consistent supply of water to produce good yields.
 If the soil is allowed to dry out too frequently, yields will suffer.
 Full sun is also required to produce good yields; although tuberous mints will happily grow in shade, they don’t receive the energy necessary to form lots of tubers.

-All three plants should be hardy (as tubers) down to USDA zone 6.
+All six plants should be hardy (as tubers) down to USDA zone 6.
 Chinese artichoke is typically hardy down to USDA zone 5 (zone 4 under mulch), Florida betony to USDA zone 6, and marsh woundwort is unknown, but probably suitable for zone 5/6.
+The American Lycopus species grow in some of the coldest parts of the country, so they are probably good down to zone 4.
+Chinese Bugleweed is unknown.
+The tubers have survived freezing here down to 25F, but sprouts that were emerging from the tubers died back.
+So, they might have difficulties below about zone 7.
 The foliage will die by the time temperatures reach the lower 20s F (less than -4 C) but the tubers are set fairly deep and survive shallow freezing pretty well.
 These ratings are for plants in the ground; in containers where they can’t form tubers as deeply, they may be less hardy.

 None of these plants have any photoperiod dependencies.
 That’s a refreshing change!